lab1092/blender-manual_ja/manual/constraints/tracking/clamp_to.rst

    For example if you are animating a rocket launch, it will be the Z axis because the main direction of the launch path is up.
-   The default :guilabel:`Auto` option chooses the axis which the curve is longest in (or X if they are equal).
+   The default *Auto* option chooses the axis which the curve is longest in (or X if they are equal).
    This is usually the best option.

 Cyclic
    By default, once the object has reached one end of its target curve, it will be constrained there.
-When the :guilabel:`Cyclic` option is enabled, as soon as it reaches one end of the curve, it is instantaneously moved to its other end.
+When the *Cyclic* option is enabled, as soon as it reaches one end of the curve, it is instantaneously moved to its other end.
    This is of course primarily designed for closed curves (circles & co), as this allows your owner to go around it over and over.